. Breed Information

 About Mastiffs

 There are already so many excellent sites of information on the breed available through the internet that I will be brief here.
-(This site is currently under construction).

 If you are not sure if the breed is for you there are a few basic things you must know before you decide.
 Please check out the links and sources I have provided from some of the excellent information available through the efforts of others.